 Position 1 (P1): Post-SMC region

-The first position (P1) to be measured is just after the subject of the MC at the region after the RC boundary.
-At this point (SMC), subject-gap and object-gap construction within the RC domain form verb-object (VO) and subject-verb (SV) structures, respectively.
-Moreover, in the RC region, listeners must identify the grammatical role of the gap and link it with the upcoming filler head noun, which should incur a processing load.
+The first position (P1) to be measured is immediately after the subject of the MC at the region after the RC boundary.
+Processing load is expected to incur at this site.
+For one thing, prior to this point (SMC), subject-gap and object-gap construction within the RC domain form contrastive verb-object (VO) and subject-verb (SV) structures, respectively.
+For another, to integrate the constituents in the RC region with the head noun in MC, listeners must identify the grammatical role of the gap and link it with the upcoming filler head noun.

 Position 2 (P2): Post-VMC region